IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 Pricing involves multiple factors; however in its simplest, machine-processing time, material cost, and labour are major influencers.

-I can confirm a few advantages my current design has, as opposed to a larger design:
+A few advantages my current design has, as opposed to a larger design are:

 * Faster processing times on the laser machine
 * Uses less materials -> Less surface area -> Efficient nesting options